October 21, 2025

 Winter in Paris can be quite cold.
 Parisians would possibly say brutal.
 The weather is rather unforgiving much of the season and there are many gloomy days in that timeframe.
 For me, it’s still Paris and I love the City of Light as much then as any other season.
 While visiting, though, it’s good to be prepared and know what you’re getting into, which is why I am writing this.
 I want you to have the best time, even if you find yourself popping into more wine bars than you had anticipated to get out of the cold.

-Wool coat
+Wool Winter coat

 An absolute must.
 While I don’t have a heavy 100% wool coat, I do have wool blend coats and I typically take two: a black one and a camel colored one, but on a recent trip I opted for a navy blue coat instead of black.
-This ensures I can match them with anything
+This ensures I can match them with anything.

 Layers